 Employees are required to request vacation, comp time, or personal time in advance.
 Individuals scheduled to work on campus who call off due to weather conditions when the university is not closed must use the appropriate paid time off.
-The University will follow the applicable collective bargaining agreements and/or university policies for absences and/or no call/no shows; for AFSCME employees a call off will count as an occurrence per the collective bargaining agreement and all employees may face disciplinary action.
+The university will follow the applicable collective bargaining agreements and/or university policies for absences and/or no-call/no-shows; for AFSCME employees, a call off will count as an occurrence per the collective bargaining agreement, and all employees may be subject to discipline.

 Weather emergency staff

 Weather emergency staff who are not able to come to campus to work when the campus is closed are expected to follow the normal call-in procedure.
-For classified employees, failure to call in is considered a no-call/no-show; the employee will not be paid for that day, and they could face disciplinary action.
-The University will follow the applicable collective bargaining agreements and/or university policies for absences and/or no call/no shows; for AFSCME employees a call off will count as an occurrence per the collective bargaining agreement, and all employees may face disciplinary action.
+For classified employees, failure to call in is considered a no-call/no-show; the employee will not be paid for that day, and they may be subject to discipline.
+The university will follow the applicable collective bargaining agreements and/or university policies for absences and/or no-call/no-shows; for AFSCME employees a call off will count as an occurrence per the collective bargaining agreement, and all employees may be subject to discipline.
 Unclassified staff are also required to call in according to normal call-in procedures.

 Two hours after the university closes and two hours before the university opens is considered transition time.